 3. Clear Safari History & Website Data

-Have you checked your internet connection and URL, and there is nothing wrong.
+Have you checked your internet connection and URL, and there is nothing wrong?
 Still, the Safari browser gives an error message that says, "Safari cannot open the page because your iOS device is not connected to the internet.”
 It could be that the Safari browser conflicts with data from previous browsing sessions.
 So, try clearing Safari cache and data to fix this problem.

 - Open the "Settings" app on your iPhone.
 Next, go to the "Safari" section.

 - Next, click on "Clear History and Website Data."
-Open Safari again and load a website to confirm that the problem is resolved.
+Open Safari again and load a website to confirm the problem is resolved.

 4. Try Using the IP Address

 For searching the URL on Safari, you can also type in the IP address.
-If you don't know the IP address of the URL, you can use an online tool to search it using its domain name.
+If you don't know the IP address of the URL, you can use an online tool to search for it using its domain name.
 There is likely a DNS server issue if it works, and you will need to correct it.
 We will now discuss how to do this.

 5. Check & Modify the DNS Server

-You might be getting an "iPhone safari cannot establish secure connection" error because you aren't using a reliable DNS server for loading a web page.
+You might be getting an "iPhone Safari cannot establish secure connection" error because you aren't using a reliable DNS server for loading a web page.
 DNS refers to a domain name system used for loading web pages on the internet.
 Because it is easier to remember domain names than IP addresses, DNS converts the URL of the webpage into an IP Address.
 This is why the domain name system was invented.
 However, you should use the Google DNS server, which is more reliable.
 Follow these simple steps to modify or check the DNS server on your iPhone.